NI-FD/blog-img/README.md

 # blog-img
-Use it to store the image for my blog
+Use it to store the image for my blog and other tools